WilliamSmith5172078/tips/README.md

 Updated README with new instructions - update 30
 Fixed typo in documentation - update 33
 Added input validation - update 26
+Added new feature for better user experience - 135